jhauberg/comply/README.md

 In a way, this decision ties-in with the lack of pre-processing, as, in most cases, it would require pre-processed source in the first place to build a fully-formed AST of a C-file (see [pycparser](https://github.com/eliben/pycparser)).

+### Will `comply` automatically "fix" my code?

+No. This is left as a task for the human.

+While many rules are only related to the textual representation of code, some rules require more thought, consideration and human judgment to fix- a larger task than just applying a different formatting.

+There is a point to be made in the usefulness of automatic formatting, see [Black](https://github.com/ambv/black) or [gofmt](https://golang.org/cmd/gofmt/), but for the time being that is out of scope for this project.

-### Is the `comply` style configurable?
+### Is the *Compliant* style configurable?

 No. This is intentional.

 This project is all about defining a single ubiquitous style; it should not differ across compliant codebases.

-> An exception to this is that you can exclude, or include, only certain rules using the `--except` or `--check` arguments.
+> An exception to this is that using `comply` you can exclude, or include, only certain rules using the `--except` or `--check` arguments.
 These options contradict the philosophy of the project, but are made available for debugging purposes.

 ### Why use `comply` when we have [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/)?